 From teaching people to read through the Literacy Coalition to helping families in crisis through the Family Service Association, United Way dollars are an integral part of the ties that bind the community.
 We would need the Ghost of Christmas Future to show what Kokomo would be like without the United Way, but we can guarantee the loss would be heavy.

 We’ve already mentioned a few of the agencies that rely on United Way donations.
 Others include Bona Vista Programs, which helps people overcome disabilities, and Samaritan Caregivers, which helps the elderly with everyday tasks.
 The United Way also funds Project Access, which provides health care to the uninsured, the Visiting Nurse Service, which promotes independence through hospice and home health care, and the Mental Health Association, which advocates improved care for people suffering mental illness and support for their families.

-The United Way raised $1.884 million last year.
-This year’s campaign will begin in September.
+The United Way raised $1.875 million last year.
+This year’s campaign hopes to raise $2 million.
 Please consider making a donation.